Setting Up Yadle » Scanning Files » Scan Files on Cloud Storage » Google Drive

-Yadle integrates with popular cloud storage providers allowing users to index their files stored in the cloud.
-Files kept on cloud storage are discovered by the Yadle agent and become searchable along with other locally kept files.
+Yadle integrates with cloud storage providers allowing users to scan their files stored in the cloud.
+Files kept on cloud storage are discovered by the Yadle agent and can be searched along with other locally kept files.
 Yadle is designed to provide a federated search of all of your files.
-Instead of digging through each potential location for a file, use Yadle to quickly identify where it lives and retrieve the source.
+Instead of digging through each potential location for a file, use Yadle to quickly identify where it lives and retrieve the source file to use.

-Follow the steps outlined here to link Google Drive cloud storage to Yadle for indexing.1.
+Follow the steps outlined here to connect a Google Drive cloud storage account to Yadle and configure folders to be scanned.1.
 Login to the Yadle web app using your own user credentials.
 If you do not yet have a user account, contact your Yadle administrator and request an invite.

-2. Once logged in, click on Cloud Services on the left main menu.
-Any previously configured cloud storage devices will appear on this page.
-If this is the first time visiting this page, proceed to the next step to add a cloud storage device.
+2. Once logged in, click on Cloud Services under the Admin section of the left main menu.
+Any previously connected cloud services will appear on this page.
+If this is the first time visiting this page, no existing cloud services will be present.
+Proceed to the next step to add a cloud storage device.

-3. Add Cloud Storage device.
-In the upper right corner of the page, click on Add Cloud Storage.
+3. In the upper right corner of the page, click on Add Cloud Storage.
 A dropdown menu will appear.
-Select the cloud storage provider containing files you want to index with Yadle.
+Select the cloud storage provider containing files you want to scan with Yadle.
 Click on Add Google Drive.

 4. A new browser window will open asking you to provide your Google Drive credentials in order to link with Yadle.
 Enter your Google Drive email address and password and click on Next.

 5. You will then be asked to trust the developer.
 Click on Advanced and then click on the link Go to yadle.com (unsafe).

 6. Finally, click on Allow to give Yadle access to files and folders in your Google Drive.